Rismosch/ris_terrain_generator/README.md

 - `erosion_evaporate_speed` sets how much water the raindrop loses, after each time a single step is evaluated.

 `terrain_generator::run` returns a `Vec` of the generated sides.
 These resulting heightmaps are normalized.
 This means all values will be between 0 and 1.
 This makes it easy to transform them into any format you desire.
-As an example, `save_as_bin` and `save_as_qoi` in `main.rs` demonstrate how tone might use the heightmaps. ⚠ **Note that these examples save files at the root of this repo, which will overwrite existing files!**
+As an example, `save_as_bin` and `save_as_qoi` in `main.rs` demonstrate how one might use the heightmaps. ⚠ **Note that these examples save files at the root of this repo!
+Existing files will be overwritten!
+Make sure you create backups of the generated files you want to keep!**

 To find `i` to index a pixel in a heightmap, use the following formula: